-Minimum CPD Hours
+Minimum CPD hours

-Practitioners must complete 60 hours of CPD activity over a three-year period - triennium - with a minimum of 10 hours in any one year.
+Practitioners must complete 40 hours of CPD activity over a consecutive two-year period - biennium - with a minimum of 15 hours in any one year.

-At least 35 hours of CPD activities within a triennium must be directly relevant to their scope(s) of practice.
+At least 25 hours of CPD activities within a biennium must be directly relevant to their scope(s) of practice.
 These are classed as Substantive CPD activities.

 These minimum CPD hours apply despite the tenure of practitioners' employment.
-That is, if practising as a medical imaging and/or radiation therapy practitioner on a fulltime, part-time or casual basis, they must meet the Board's CPD requirements, including the minimum number of CPD hours.
+That is, if practising as a medical imaging and/or radiation therapy practitioner on a fulltime, part-time, or casual basis (whether practising for two-years or twenty), they must meet the Board's CPD requirements, including the minimum number of CPD hours.

-Pro-Rata Formula
+Pro-rata formula

-For practitioners registered for the first time, or returning to practice, in many cases will commence CPD part-way through the term of a triennium.
-The Board has adopted a simple pro rata method for determining the number of CPD hours to be recorded for the APC period and for the triennium.
+Practitioners registered for the first time, or returning to practice, in many cases will commence CPD part-way through the term of a biennium.
+The Board has adopted a simple pro-rata method for determining the number of CPD hours to be recorded for the APC period and for the biennium.